1

 Food Service Managers are professionals responsible for overseeing the daily operations of restaurants, cafeterias, and other establishments that prepare and serve food and beverages.
 They manage staff, ensure customer satisfaction, handle budgeting and inventory, and enforce health and safety regulations.
 Their goal is to make sure that customers have a positive dining experience while maintaining operational efficiency and profitability.
 Food Service Managers also handle administrative tasks, resolve customer complaints, and coordinate with suppliers.

-What does a food service manager do?
+What is the role of a food service manager?

 What is the difference between Food Service Manager vs Restaurant Supervisor?